 Valentine’s Day is celebrated every February 14 as couples across the globe honor their spouses, partners and sweethearts.
 Hundreds of years of traditions and customs have made it into the holiday that we observe today.
-Here are nine interesting facts about the holiday dedicated to love.
+Here are nine interesting facts about the holiday dedicated to romance and love.

 Origins to a Bloody Pagan Festival

 Some trace Valentine’s Day origins to a Christian effort to replace a pagan fertility festival that has been dated as far back as the 6th century B.C.
 During the festival of Lupercalia, Roman priests would sacrifice goats and dogs and use their blood-soaked hides to slap women on the streets, as a fertility blessing.
 According to legend, women would later put their names in an urn and be selected to be paired with a man for a year.

 Letters Addressed to 'Juliet'

 Every year, thousands of romantics send letters addressed to Verona, Italy to “Juliet,” the subject of the timeless romantic tragedy, “Romeo and Juliet.”
 The city marks the location of the Shakespearean tale, and the letters that reach the city are dutifully answered by a team of volunteers from the Juliet Club.
 Each year, on Valentine's Day, the club awards the "Cara Giulietta" ("Dear Juliet") prize to the author of the most touching love letter.